GRAND RAPIDS, Mich - Scammers are targeting job seekers through a popular career search website, Indeed.

 13 ON YOUR SIDE spoke to the real Tom Waterloo.

 "I've had probably 10-12 calls and emails about this position that is non-existent," Waterloo said.

 "People are desperate when they're looking for jobs, so they might not necessarily trust their gut when they should be," Mertes said.

 Waterloo said he spoke to Indeed last week and they took down the posting, but there is still another one on the website.
-The Better Business Bureau advises that you call the employer you're looking at to make sure that they are hiring for the position you want before giving out your personal information.
+The Better Business Bureau advises that you call the employer to be sure they are hiring for the position you want, before giving out your personal information.

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.